- Film and Video Editor

 Male, Female, Others

 The career of a film and video editor is suitable for everyone regardless of gender.
-Males more often pursue this career as compared to females.
+Men more often pursue this career as compared to women.
 We could say career as a film and video editor is more dominated by the male population.
 Whether a person is male, female or belongs to any other career, he or she can opt for this career.
 There is no discrimination in a career as film and video editor on the basis of gender.

 Any special needs